 TINA: And I'll tack on: I want to make it clear that my daughter was my whole life.
 My love for Nicole is the only love I ever had.
 When they found her body in the backyard of our house I didn't act surprised because the pain swept away my shock.
 The pain I felt when I knew for sure she was dead.
-And that, somehow, I had died with her.
 And I cried.
 I cried so hard that nobody heard me.
 To this day.
 I'll record that.
 And I'll put it on the web.